romokobb/romokobb/README.md

 ### Hi there 👋
 I'm currently learning front-end development from Meta.
 I have some Java and Python experience.
-Any programming related projects could be fun to collaborate on.

 <!--
 **romokobb/romokobb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.